 We support good practice in International Volunteering and are committed to the Vision of International Volunteers working in solidarity for a Just, Equitable and Sustainable World.

 42 Irish Organisations are implementing Comhlámh’s Code of Good Practice for Volunteer Sending Agencies, ensuring that International Volunteering has a positive impact on the Volunteers and Host community.
 We only allow International Volunteering opportunities on our platform who are Code signatories.

-ALIVE has developed the Guide to International Volunteering for NUI Galway students considering Volunteering Internationally.
+ALIVE has developed the Guide to International Volunteering for University of Galway students considering Volunteering Internationally.

 Jam packed with personal stories, questions to ask to sending organisations and yourself - This guide is not only the first stop in exploring International Volunteering, but also designed to support you as you travel abroad and return!

 University of Galway does not suggest you volunteer with one particular organisation or another and we do not endorse or sanction any international organisations.
 We offer support and information so you can decide whether you want to volunteer and if so, which organisation with which you would like to volunteer.
 Reasonable precautions have been taken to ensure information in the International Volunteering publication is accurate.
 However it is not intended to be legally comprehensive; It is designed to provide guidance in good faith without accepting liability.

 If you are open to Experience new things, Learning from other cultures, and Embracing customs, then such an experience will benefit you as an individual.

 Only you can know for sure if such an experience is appropriate for you.
 Here are some questions to ask yourself:

 Comhlámh's Volunteer Charter can help to guide you through the decision making process.